ggandor/lightspeed.nvim/README.md

 For regex patterns specifically, I have yet to find a compelling use case in this context.
 Couldn't we just type the exact characters on the screen?
 (See also _Start/end of line as a special target?_ below.)

-### Start/end of line as a special target?

-I am addressing these cases particularly, because these are the only ones among the on-screen jumps that cannot always be replaced by 2-character search, and thus might appear as legitimate requests at first sight.

-The question you should ask is, however: _why_ do you want to go there in the first place (especially if there is only whitespace there, at the beginning)?
-What operation do you want to do there that is not _linewise_, and neither about a word/WORD?
-If you want to start to insert from the beginning, use `I` instead of `i` after landing.
-If you want to append to the very end, there is `A` instead of `a`.
-If you want to delete/yank/change from the beginning/end up to somewhere in the middle, then target that somewhere-in-the-middle column, instead of the other way around.
-(Protip: `map Y y$`.)
-If you want to comment out an entire line, you should definitely use some plugin that offers a dedicated command, or make your own mapping, instead of doing it by hand.
-And so on...

 ### Labeled matches for 1-character search?